sharmasoumyadip/hpdfweekone/README.md

 ```
 The app should run on (http://localhost:8000)[http://localhost:8000] on local Machine.

-## HPDF TASKS
+## HPDF
-- Task one:
+- Task one:  tasks
   > At http://localhost:8000, it responds with a simple simple "Hello World - Soumyadip"
 - Task 2
   > At http://localhost:8000/authors
     It fetches a list of authors and post from two different request two different REST API.